FIP vs NPT Fitting: What Are Differences Between Them?

 No, FIP threads are not tapered.
 They are straight threads.
 This is in contrast to NPT threads, which are tapered.
 The straight – thread design of FIP fittings requires the use of a gasket or O – ring to create a seal, while the tapered NPT threads create a seal through compression.

-Where to buy fittings?
+Where to buy hydraulic fittings?

-You can get fittings customized from us.
+You can get hydraulic fittings customized from us.
 Our brand is Dingfeng, and we offer a full range of products.
 Feel free to contact us at any time for all your fitting needs.

 Share to: